risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

          - authentication method is to be determined by http header or the certificate

-         - once found, the request feeds user id and groups it the client belongs to back to api server
+         - once found, the request feeds user id and groups the user / client belongs to back to api server

       - authorization - what